pnabbefeld/HelloToJavaHints/README.md

 # HelloToJavaHints

-This is a demontrational project, just to create some dummy project producing a Java Hint within NetBeans and to check whether it is working, and especially to check test class execution.
+This is a demonstrational project, just to create some dummy project producing a Java Hint within NetBeans and to check whether it is working, and especially to check test class execution.

 ## Available Tutorials
 1. https://netbeans.apache.org/tutorials/70/nbm-java-hint.html